phpjuice/paypal-checkout-sdk/docs/README.md

 This Package is a PHP SDK wrapper around version 2 of the PayPal rest API.
 It provides a simple, fluent API to create and capture orders with both sandbox and production environments supported.

-Here are some quick code examples:
+Here are some quick code examples of what you can do:

 ## Create an Order